implicit final class ErrorMethods[P, +A] extends AnyRef

 Attempts to first filter the parser to ensure that

-is defined over it.
-If it is, then the functionpf
+pfis defined over it.
+If it is, then the functionpfis mapped over its result.
+Roughly the same as aguardthen amap.- msggen

 Generator function for error message, generating a message based on the result of the parser